jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Bio-Section

-The bio section is an optional feature to appear on a users profile page.
-A user can chose to write a little bit about themselves if they so desire.
-The location of the bio section is just above the users posts.
+The bio section is an optional feature to appear on a user's profile page.
+A user can choose to write a little bit about themselves if they so desire.
+The location of the bio section is just above the user's posts.

 <details>
 <summary>Bio section image</summary>